• Skip to primary navigation

 Step by Step Instructions

-Here's how to make the chocolate chip sugar cookies!
-Before you start, preheat the oven to 350°F/180°C and line 2 baking sheets with parchment paper.
+Preheat the oven to 350ยฐF and line 2 baking sheets with parchment paper.

 Butter and sugar mixed together in a large glass bowl.

-STEP 1: First, melt your butter if needed and let it cool slightly.
-Whisk the sugar and butter together in a large bowl until well combined.
+Step 1: Whisk the sugar and melted butter together in a large bowl until well combined.

 Melted butter, eggs, and sugar in a bowl.